haansi/contamination-workflow/README.md

+# Repository is deprecated.
+Please go to http://github.com/genepi/haplocheck for the latest contamination check based on mtDNA!

 # Haplochecker - Detection of Contamination in mtDNA studies

 This repository includes the workflow for detection of contamination based on mixtures of mtDNA haplotypes.